bitextor/bitextor/docs/CONFIG.md

 ```

 * `hosts`: list of [hosts](https://en.wikipedia.org/wiki/URL) to be crawled; the host is the part of the URL of a website that identifies the web domain, i.e. the URL without the protocol and the path.
 For example, in the case of the url *<https://github.com/bitextor/bitextor>* the host would be *github.com*
-* `hostsFile`: a path to a file that contains a list of hosts to be crawled; in this file each line should contain a single host, written in the format described above.
+* `hostsFile`: a path to a file that contains a list of hosts to be crawled; in this file each line should contain a single host, written in the format described above
 * `warcs`: specify one or multiple [WARC](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1) files to use; WARC files must contain individually compressed records
 * `warcsFile`: a path to a file that contains a list of WARC files to be included in parallel text mining (silimar to `hosts` and `hostsFile`)
 * `preverticals`: specify one or multiple prevertical files to use; prevertical files are the output of the SpiderLing crawler
 * `preverticalsFile`: a path to a file that contains a list of prevertical files to be included in parallel text mining (silimar to `hosts` and `hostsFile`)
 * `directories`: list of directories with files to be included in parallel text mining.
-Files can be in office, openoffice, epub and pdf format.
+All files in the directories will be processed.
+Files can be in office, openoffice, epub, pdf, txt and html formats
 * `directoriesFile`: a path to a file that contains a list of directories to be included in parallel text mining (silimar to `hosts` and `hostsFile`)

 ## Crawling